All That Glitters…

 Dreamers, Schemers and Streamers, oil on linen 48×72, 2009.

-I think about the excesses supposedly abundant before the collapse of an empire… mention of this in history books, i.e. the fall of Rome… Decadence and collapse… Illusions of the art world?
-I often think about the emperor’s new clothes, or how people are led by others, all to the grand promise of all things being paved with gold, but how the masses are joined together to watch a massive apocalypse… the main figure in the front roasting marshmallow, sort of like Nero fiddling while Rome burned.
+I think about the excesses supposedly abundant before the collapse of an empire often mentioned in history books, i.e. the fall of Rome.
+Decadence and collapse: Illusions of the art world?
+I often think about the emperor’s new clothes, or how people are led by others, all to the grand promise of all things being paved with gold but how the masses are joined together to watch a massive apocalypse.
+The main figure in the front roasting marshmallow, sort of like Nero fiddling while Rome burned.
 Or possibly a man in the know, who knows what is happening, and may profit in some way from his smarts.
 “No worries mate.”

 The allusion to followers being blind, Timothy Findlay’s story of Noah building the arc is a powerful novel of seeing things in absolutes, versus seeing the nuance….
 ‘Not Wanted on the Voyage’ is one of my favourite novels.

-There is always the official story, and alternate takes on what happens.
-I liked the idea of the big party somehow coming to a grand ending… (Wall Street unabashed greed is a saying in the news as of late).
+There is always the official story and the alternate takes on what happens.
+I liked the idea of the big party somehow coming to a grand ending.
+Wall Street displaying unabashed greed as seen more and more often on the news.
 I loved the idea of many going to a big bash and streamers, and the unseeing one with the flame setting the whole thing ablaze.
-Sometimes we want change, sometimes change happens unexpectedly, in a way that changes everything… or not.
-On and on it goes….
-Memes?
-Following each other too closely?
-Conformity to stupidity? – M.A. notes circa 2012
+Sometimes we want change, sometimes change happens unexpectedly in a way that changes everything. or not.
+On and on it goes.
+Are we following each other too closely and conforming to stupidity? – M.A. notes circa 2012